ebuchman/blog/content/posts/coins-history.md

 revolution were the Fairs of Champagne, which the Italians had been frequenting already in the 12th c, but which rose to new importance as a roundevouz point across all European trade.
-It was here that new credit instruments, like the Bills of Exchange, appear to have arisen, facilitating the conduct of commerce from afar.
-Hindu-Arabic numerals and bookkeeping appear to arrive in Italy at this time, with Fibonnaci's great book of 1202.
+It was here that new credit instruments, like the Bills of Exchange, appear to have become more widespread, facilitating the conduct of commerce from afar.
+The role of paper in monetary affairs was greatly facilitated by the arrival of Hindu-Arabic numerals and bookkeeping in Italy, from at least the time of Fibonnaci's great book of 1202, if not earlier.
+Bookkeeping would also lead to the rise of deposit banking, providing new means to expand the money supply on the ledgers of banks.
-    - Deposit banking

 The Commercial Revolution saw a separation of roles for merchants, and the emergence of a new stationary class - merchants who could conduct their business from afar, without travel.
-Italian businessmen conducted their business from home, making ample use of carriers to travel between places with goods and letters, and of trusted (often family) factors, agents, and correspondents spread across the cities of Europe to execute transactions on their behalf.
+Italian businessmen conducted their business from home, making ample use of carriers to travel between places with goods and letters, and of trusted (often family) factors, agents, and correspondents spread across the cities of Europe to execute transactions on their behalf.[^stationary-merchants]
 Italian pre-eminence in business and monetary matters led them to run mints and mines.
 The growth of their economies allowed them to do import replacement,[^import-replacement] producing locally things they previously needed to import.
 And finally, it opened the gateway for the return to gold in Europe.

-    - TODO bills and deposits more important than gold coins and grossi (262)
+We have focused here on the role of the coins in the commercial revolution - the gold coins for long distance trade and the silver coins providing a new denomination to facilitate wages and rents.
+But arguably, the bill of exchange would have a more significant role than the gold coins for long distance trade, and deposit banking would have a more significant role in local circulation than the new silver grossi.
+Thus the commercial revolution marked not just the rise of new coinage types, but of a new paper-based system of banking that within a few centuries would come to transform the way people conceived of and used money.[^paper] But the history of banking is a story unto itself.

 ## Victory of Gold